ea-foundation/raise/README.md

 ### Prerequisites

-* PHP 5.6.3 or newer
+* PHP 5.6.3 or greater
-* WordPress 4.8 or newer
+* WordPress 4.8 or greater

 ### Installation